 Open-source LMS

-A free, open-source learning management system can be customized to any requirements.
+A free, open-source learning management system can be customized to any requirement.
 It also means you need a skilled technician for custom learning management system development out of free code.
 Reliable support may not be present, either.

 Commercial LMS